algorembrant/Pinescript.TradingView-Indicators.and.Strategies/README.md

 ## Why?

 GitHub doesn’t support Pine Script, the language for TradingView indicators and strategies.
 Using `.js` allows GitHub to recognize a language for repository stats.
-Syntax highlighting is available via VS Code packages, but the code **only works when pasted into TradingView’s Pine Editor**.
+Syntax highlighting is available via VS Code packages, but the code **only works when pasted into TradingView’s Pine Editor Compiler**.

 ## How to use the code